"Taking Shape: moulds and forming"

 Conspire IV was originally modelled in clay and wax.
 The two body forms were modelled in clay leaving a tooled surface.
 The head and hand were then modelled separately in wax and then fitted into the clay bodies, this gives a nice contrast to the surface of the glass.
 Each figure was then invested in a casting material.
 Once set, the clay was removed and the wax steamed out, leaving a clean mould.
 The surface of the moulds was then painted with ceramic enamel colours, which fuse themselves to the glass when the pieces are fired in the kiln.
 This technique gives the glass a rich painterly quality.

-These sculptures are mostly made from recovered window glass, kiln-formed around a central cavity that fits closely over a supporting hidden copper/steel rod.
-The colours are largely produced during the casting by metals (cobalt, copper, silver, tin and iron) incorporated into the glass mix.
-They are generally made as small 'family' groups, and mounted in gardens, as in the picture, where they succeed in gathering light, always seeming brighter than their immediate environment.
-This effect is created by reflection and diffraction, a result of the hand-made sand mold prepared individually for each piece.
+These sculptures are made from recovered old window glass. colours are largely produced during the casting by metals and Frits applied in the kiln.
+They always seem brighter than their immediate environment, an effect created by reflection and diffraction created by indentations in the hand-made sand mold prepared individually for each piece.

 Mold melted glass